 G. Roy Horst Award

 Established in 2014, The G. Roy Horst Award for distinguished service to the North American Society for Bat Research recognizes and celebrates exemplary service to the society.
 The Distinguished Service Award, or G. Roy Horst Award, is given for significant and consistent contributions to the Society.
 This NASBR award is named in honor of G. Roy Horst, the sole Program Director and meeting organizer for the first 25 years of the society.
 Roy convened the First Southwestern Symposium on Bat Research in Tucson Arizona in 1970.
 The annual bat meeting’s name was changed in San Diego, 1972, to the North American Symposium on Bat Research.
 Roy retired as Program Director after NASBR 25, Boston, but came back as a Program Director for NASBR 38 and 39, while NASBR was reorganizing and rewriting its constitution to become an official society.
 The North American Symposium on Bat Research became the North American Society for Bat Research in 2010.
+Roy passed away on December 31, 2023 at the age of 90 (obituary).
 Nominations for this award should be submitted to the Chair of the NASBR Board.